mluggy/nightscout-vps/README.md

 ## Disclaimer

 This script is provided as-is.
-The author is not responsible for Nightscout, the VPS, installation issues, or any medical treatment/health outcomes.
+The author is not responsible for Nightscout, the VPS, its billing and availability and/oor any installation issues.
+The author is certainly not responsible for any medical treatment/health outcomes.
 Always consult your healthcare provider for medical advice.